aubrel/fire-on-the-wire/issues/1/1/README.md

 > :construction: TK-TODO: When the spirit strikes proper, write more prose.

+Computing as logical thinking objectified.

+What is "logical thinking"?

+Different from aesthetic thinking (expression) and from feeling (emotion).

+Logical thinking is not the reductively described "intelligence," as though there were such a thing.

+Logical thinking is the manifestation of the willful and conscious decision to make relations between parts — a process that can happen in many different ways.
+There is no one way to do logical thinking.

+Computing started as an apparatus of war, like many things, then developed into a liberatory and accidentally unregulated system, which inspired an insatiable hunger for transparency.

 Perhaps we understand ourselves more the more and more we build our systems inwards; perhaps there is a great truth about humanity or the universe reflected in the way digital technologies can be used.
 Maybe they are only expressive of a colonialist, Capitalist mindset.
 Or maybe the truth is some twisting, bending tree branch that goes between the cracks of those things.
 Something in-between.
 Something magic.
 Something that has been pinned down and overly controlled because its potential power terrifies the ones in power.

 We believe the truth is something closer to this: our view is too full of smoke and ash to see clearly.
 Thesse rough definitions we have, complex and problematic, are simply what we have in the face of a world that uses genuine innovation for devastation - it's own breed of evil.